Kponyungo: Art Institute of Chicago

 One of these masks is owned by the Art Institute of Chicago and is part of the "African Art and Indian Art of the Americas" gallery.
 It is not displayed with this gallery, however, as it is also a mobile item, allowing the museum to distribute it temporarily to other institutions.
-Through 2015 and early 2016, the object traveled to the Cleveland Museum of Art, the Saint Louis Art Museum, and the Musée Fabre in Montpellier, France.
-It will be returning to Chicago's Art Institute after its time in France (March 2016).
+Through 2015 and early 2016, the object traveled to the Cleveland Museum of Art, the Saint Louis Art Museum, and the Musée Fabre in Montpellier, France, Kimbell Art Museum, and as of 2026 is off display.
 The object has an unrecorded history prior to its departure from its original location, Ivory Coast.
 The individuals who acquired the mask in 1963, Henri and Hélène Kamer, have never shared their experience in acquiring this particular mask.
 It is common, however, that these masks are sold to art dealers if the object is no longer in use (or no longer considered powerful and spiritual) by the Senufo people.
 This is most likely how the transaction occurred, and soon thereafter the Kamers brought the mask to America and sold it to the Chicago's Art Institute in 1963.